 Rates of success drop to 50% by 12 hours.

 Time is testicle and if you have a high degree of clinical suspicion then the patient should go to the operating room (regardless of fasting state) for surgical exploration.

 If the history is greater than 12 hours and there is some diagnostic doubt then two methods of imaging modalities may be considered.

-Colour flow Doppler US has a quoted sensitivity of 88% and a specificity of 90% and may also be useful in making alternative diagnoses such as epididymo-orchitis, rupture or bleeding.
-However if the testicle has spontaneously distorted the resultant hyperaemia on ultrasound can be confused for epididymo-orchitis.
+Colour-flow doppler ultrasound has a quoted sensitivity of 88% and a specificity of 90% and may also be useful in making alternative diagnoses such as epididymo-orchitis, rupture, or bleeding.
+However, if the testicle has spontaneously detorted the resultant hyperaemia on ultrasound can be confused for epididymo-orchitis.
 Tc-99 scintigraphy is 100% sensitive but is not widely available.